Each instructor will explain the grading system used in a course. Students are responsible for obtaining a clear understanding of the system.

 academic year semester.)

-At the midpoint of each semester an S (Satisfactory) or U (Unsatisfactory) grade is reported for each student officially enrolled in a course.
+At the third week and midpoint of each semester an S (Satisfactory) or U (Unsatisfactory) grade is reported for each student officially enrolled in a course.
 This grade is advisory only, indicates the quality of the work up to that point of the semester, and is not a permanent part of the academic record.

 Satisfactory Academic Progress